 Where to buy?
 The Pass is available to pre-order online.
 The actual pass will be sent to users by mail, or available to pick up in a number of service centers in the city.
 They can also be bought at the airport, hotel, and ticketing office of many attractions.

 Major Attractions include the Moscow Kremlin, Saint Basil’s Cathedral, The Pushkin State Museum of Fine Arts, Museum of Patriotic War of 1812, State Historical Museum, and so many more.

 Day 1: Join Moscow Free Tour, and Then Take a Closer Look of Red Square

-The Moscow Free Tour is a great way to kick start your visit to Moscow.
+The Moscow Free Tour is a great way to kick start your visit to Moscow – and it should be the first thing you do before activating your City Pass.
 It’s been in operation for a long time, and I heard it’s getting popular among tourists.
 The tour is free, and it covers the center of Moscow – mainly the famous landmarks and sights around Red Square.

 The tour takes only 2 hours and we didn’t get to be guided into the buildings.
 Yet it gave us background information about what we were about to see.
 The tour ended outside GUM where we were introduced to have a taste of some very cheap and authentic local dishes in a restaurant – to find out which restaurant, how to book the free tour, and some tips and afterthoughts for traveling in Moscow, check out: We are here!
 Moscow!